-||If both players individually are at fault for separate infractions that would result in both players receiving a game loss, you may cancel the game to emulate a double game loss penalty.
-Do NOT cancel a game as a result of a Game-play Procedural Error.
+||If both players individually are at fault for separate infractions that would result in both players receiving a game loss, cancel the game to emulate a double game loss penalty.
+Do NOT cancel a game as a result of a single Game-play Procedural Error.

 - Both players forget to discard down to the legal hand limit during the course of the duel.

 - Both players individually commit separate major procedural errors that causes an irreparable game state.

 - Both players have committed Slow Play (Major).

 |A game loss should never be given if the game state can be repaired.
 If the players can provide enough information to do so, the game should be repaired and play continue.